Andon-LaFreniere/Portfolio-Risk-Assessment/README.md

-# Multi-Asset Portfolio Risk Assessment System with Dynamic Hedging
+# Historical Portfolio Risk Assessment Tool

 ## What is this project?
 This is a production-ready, end-to-end platform for advanced portfolio risk assessment and dynamic hedging recommendations.
 It combines modern machine learning, quantitative finance, and robust software engineering to help investors, risk managers, and researchers: